coltongrainger/blog/_posts/2018-08-06-navigating-with-kate.md

 author: Colton Grainger
 date: 2018-08-06
 status: notes
+toc: true
 ---

-My survey of curriculum for first year PhD students in the maths department at CU Boulder, looking at cousin disciplines (e.g., applied maths, physics, computer science) and other Universities' departmental rites of passage between undergrad coursework and doctoral research.
+My survey of curriculum for first year PhD students in the maths department at CU Boulder, looking at cousin disciplines (applied maths, physics, computer science) and other universities.

 ## Collaboration with applied maths, CS, and physics